jdpolakoff/sampleteach/readme2.md

 ```
 Let's go into the console and create a new Toyota.
 Then let's try to call the ```drive()``` method from within the context of that new instance of a Toyota.
 What happens?

+By creating sub-classes in this way, developers have considerable flexibility in how they structure their data and functionality.

 **BONUS:** Write the above code into your console and then run ```Object.getPrototypeOf(Toyota)```.

 What do you get?
 What is the prototype of the Toyota class?

+## Closing / Questions

+* What are the benefits to using an OOP approach to programming?
+* What is a class?
+What is `new`?
+How are they related?
+* What does it mean to use "inheritance" when working with classes?
+* How do we indicate that one class inherits from another?
+* What does `super` mean?